Rumble strip: Cycling complaints

 Numerous US and Canadian cycling associations have complained about encroachment of rumble strips.
 One club even launched a lawsuit to have them paved over, although the suit was dismissed for lack of standing.

 A 2005 Quebec study concluded: "Based on the results of the analyses, it was not possible to recommend a type of rumble strip that would provide sufficient warning to drivers who encroach on the shoulder while remaining safe for cyclists who ride over it."
 A 2003 Montana study stated that bicyclists cannot operate on shoulders with rumble strips and that shoulders would have to be swept as needed.

 Once a section of highway with narrow paved shoulders is rumble-stripped, informed cyclists tend to avoid it, but unsuspecting cyclists occasionally have serious accidents.
 Much bicyclist opposition to rumble strips stems from situations in which no quantitative data was used to justify their installation, or installation was not in accordance with guidelines.
 Rumble strips on narrow shoulders force cyclists into the travel lanes, where it is less safe to ride.
 Furthermore, this scenario forces drivers to make an otherwise unnecessary lane change to go around cyclists and there is a correlation with frequency of lane changes and accidents.
 "According to the National Highway Traffic Safety Administration, 9 percent (533,000) of all accidents occurred when vehicles were changing lanes or merging."
 In certain incidents, a vehicle attempting to avoid cyclists (without striking the cyclists) may go off the road or even sideswipe a passing or an oncoming vehicle.
 Center-line rumble strips are a concern for cyclists as well, as motorists are less inclined to cross the centerline to provide sufficient space when passing bicyclists.

 Rumble strips are very inexpensive to install, so there is concern that some installations are frivolous.
 The 2009 economic stimulus infrastructure spending in the US and Canada has raised concerns that many new shoulder rumble strips will be frivolous as well.

 Amish lobby

-In 2009 in St. Joseph County, Michigan (US), after a lobbying campaign by the local Amish community, a new $20,000 rumble strip installation was removed at a cost of $275,000 to the taxpayers.
-M-DOT says they are not removing the strips just to appease the Amish.
+In 2009 in St. Joseph County, Michigan (US) a new $20,000 rumble strip installation was removed at a cost of $275,000 to the taxpayers.
+Local Amish community members had lobbied for the change, saying the rumble strips were a hazard when traveling by horse and buggy.
+The Michigan Department of Transportation said they did not remove the strips solely to appease the Amish.
 They say "it is far more dangerous to have horses jumping out into the road that [sic] it is to not have the rumble strips on the road."